Explanations of the Tentative New Physics Anomalies and Dark Matter in the Simple Extension of the Standard Model (SESM): Discussion and Conclusion

 We have revisited the SESM which can address various tentative new physics anomalies and DM.
 The mass splitting between the charged and neutral parts of scalar doublet via scalar potential can account for the $W$ boson mass anomaly.
 Moreover, we considered the unitarity constraints in the Yukawa sector.
 Also, we employed the random scan approach, and obtained the viable parameter spaces which can explain the B physics anomaly, muon anomalous magnetic moment, $W$ mass anomaly, and dark matter relic density simultaneously.
 To be concrete, we select some benchmark points.
 The various DM (co)-annihilation and resonance processes are investigated, and the benchmark points whose DM relic density are around or smaller than the observed DM relic density are demonstrated.
-In particular, the Higgs pole, $S_{1}$ and $S_{1}$ annihilation, $S_{1}$ and $S_{2}$, $L^{\prime}$, $Q^{\prime}$ co-annihilation are demonstrated as well, and all these points can evade the current flavor and XENON1T direct detection constraints.
+In particular, the Higgs pole, $S_{1}$ and $S_{1}$ annihilation, $S_{1}$ and $S_{2}$, $L^{\prime}$, $Q^{\prime}$ co-annihilation are demonstrated as well, and all these points can evade the current flavor, XENONnT, and LUX-ZEPLIN constraints.
+To be complete, we briefly comment on the potential of the SESM.
+For instance, similar to the New Minimal SM (NMSM)~\cite{Davoudiasl:2004be}, we can introduce two right-handed neutrinos to explain the neutrino masses and mixing as well as baryon asymmetry, and introduce a real scalar to address inflation.
+Because of the strong constraint on the tensor-to-scalar ratio, we need to choose the proper inflation potential, for example, the inflation potentials in Section 2 of Ref.~\cite{Sabir:2019xwk}.